How it all went wrong (again) in Europe as second wave grips continent - KRDO

 The second wave

-UK Prime Minister Boris Johnson on Friday told reporters that the UK is “now seeing a second wave coming in” and that it was “inevitable,” as daily case numbers passed 4,000 for the first time since May.
+UK Prime Minister Boris Johnson on Friday told reporters that the UK is “now seeing a second wave coming in” and that it was “inevitable.”

 “Obviously we’re looking very carefully at the spread of the pandemic as it evolves over the last few days,” Johnson said.
 “There’s no question, as I’ve said for weeks now, that we could (and) are now seeing a second wave coming in.
 We are seeing it in France, in Spain, across Europe.
 It has been absolutely inevitable we will see it in this country.